 - Insert your heaviest loaded rocket motor into the motor mount

-- Support the model at the balance point indicated for boost.
-I had to mark the underside of the upper wing and angle my balancing rods to go under the top wing with the model upright and get a slight nose down attitude.
-Use pieces of the included lead weight as far forward into the tip of the nose to balance it, or in the tail as needed.
-Glue the lead weight in place so it does not shift during flight.
+- Support the model upside down at the balance point indicated for boost.
+Glue pieces of the included lead weight in the nose or tail as needed to balance it.
 Do not try to fly the model too nose or tail heavy.
 Remember, a nose heavy model flies poorly, a tail heavy model flies once

 - If you choose to use the stickershock markings, after application use a hair dryer on hot to warm the markings and them push them down into the foam surface with your finger.
 They will really conform and stick down well.